During the first year of your baby’s life, they are at their most vulnerable to germs and bacteria.

 However always remember that you can’t put any metallic utensil in the microwave.

 Be careful when removing the lid of microwave steam sterilisers, as the inside can become very hot.

 The items remain sterile for three hours if you keep the steriliser lid closed.

 Another form of sterilising is boiling.

 Thoroughly wash the teat, bottle, cap and hood.
 Fill a large pan with water and submerge all the feeding equipment completely.
 Make sure there are no trapped air bubbles inside the bottles and teats.
 Be careful not to crowd the pan as bottles will be damaged if they touch the sides of the pan.
 Bring the water to a boil, cover the pan with its lid and continue to boil for 5 minutes to complete sterilisation.

 Keep the pan’s cover on until you need to use the equipment.
 Be aware teats get sticky and unusable more quickly from boiling, compared to other methods of sterilising.

 To cold water sterilise your baby’s bottle-feeding equipment, you will need to use a solution of water and some form of chemical able to kill bacteria and germs.
-Usually these chemicals contain harmful components so any object that have been soaked in this sterilising solution needs to be rinsed thoroughly and abundantly.

 You can buy special sterilising units or you just a clean bucket or plastic container with a lid.